microsoft/DMF/Dmf/Documentation/Driver Module Framework.md

     _In_ DMFMODULE DmfModule
     )
 ```
+DMF calls this callback for every instantiated Module when the Client
-EvtDeviceDisarmWakeFromSx callback if the Module supports this callback.
+Driver receives the **EvtDeviceDisarmWakeFromSx** callback if the Module supports this callback.

 #### Parameters
   Parameter | Description